adambard/learnxinyminutes-docs/perl6.html.markdown

 # double quotes allow for interpolation (which we'll see later):
 my $str2 = "String";

-# variable names can contain but not end with simple quotes and dashes,
+# Variable names can contain but not end with simple quotes and dashes,
 # and can contain (and end with) underscores :
 # my $weird'variable-name_ = 5; # works !

 my $bool = True; # `True` and `False` are Perl 6's boolean